peterstanton/CSS490-Assignment2b/README.md

 * Java 9

 ## Sources
-* I got help from https://stackoverflow.com/a/7467629/4864069 on learning how to read Google's JSON response
+* I got help from https://stackoverflow.com/a/7467629/4864069 on learning how to read JSON responses from HTTP connections.